edgedb/edgedb/docs/intro/fastapi_gelai_searchbot.rst

 .. edb:split-section::

   It's time to reflect the new capabilities in our web app.
-We're going to hack our way around the fact that many stories on HN come with no comment threads.

   .. code-block:: python
        :caption: app/main.py